 - The Business License, Tax and Fee Waiver benefit in California waives municipal, county and state business license fees, taxes and other fees for veterans.

 - Michigan, Texas and Georgia also clear veterans from some business formation fees if they meet specific guidelines outlined by each state.

 For veteran entrepreneurs looking to take advantage of these programs, here are a few tips to follow:

-- Bring your backup: Organizations such as the SBA, SCORE, the Center for Verification and Evaluation, the National Veteran-Owned Business Association (NaVOBA), and The Veterans Corporation offer assistance to entrepreneurs who are veterans.
-Trusted advisors also can help, including professional registered agents who can track requirements and legal deadlines to help ensure a business stays in compliance.
+Organizations such as the SBA, SCORE (Service Corps of Retired Executives), the Center for Verification and Evaluation, the National Veteran-Owned Business Association (NaVOBA) and The Veterans Corporation offer assistance to entrepreneurs who are veterans.
+Trusted advisers also can help, including professional registered agents who can track requirements and legal deadlines to help ensure a business stays in compliance.

-- Share your veteran status: Americans want to help our soldiers succeed.
-According to NaVOBA, 70 percent of Americans say they are more likely to support a business if it's veteran owned.
+Americans want to help our soldiers succeed.
+According to NaVOBA, 70% of Americans say they are more likely to support a business if it's owned by veterans.

 Veterans are at the core of America's small business community.
 By encouraging veteran entrepreneurs and offering incentives to make it easier to run and grow their businesses, states and other government entities are not only benefiting the veterans themselves, but the American economy as a whole.

-About Rex Caswell As Vice President of Sales for Wolters Kluwer's CT Corporation, Rex Caswell helps corporate legal departments and small businesses find ways to embrace regulatory compliance solutions and best practices while reducing operational and brand risk.
-A veteran of the United States Navy, Rex has served in various sales positions and leadership roles at LexisNexis, OneSource and Thomson Reuters Westlaw.
-He received his Ph.D. from the University of Cincinnati and his MBA from Florida State University.
+As vice president of sales for Wolters Kluwer's CT Corporation, Rex Caswell helps corporate legal departments and small businesses find ways to embrace regulatory compliance solutions and best practices while reducing operational and brand risk.
+Caswell is a veteran of the United States Navy.